jzillmann/dashgen/README.md

 # Dashgen

-Generates *static* Dashboards from JSON files.
-The JSON files have to be in a well defined but generic format.
+Simplistic *static* dashboard generator.
+Put your metrics in a generic JSON format, *Dashgen* will visualize them!

 ## How to build